The Last Word

 Common Mistake

-A common mistake is over-shaking the cocktail, which can dilute the flavors and affect the texture.
+A common mistake is over-shaking the cocktail, which can dilute the flavors and affect the overall balance.

 Frequently Asked Questions